 Unlike shared hosting, there is little chance of running out of server resources (you can always scale up when the graphs start to hit the upper limits), and thus the performance of the application remain unaffected.

 Cloud Hosting Providers

 All these cloud hosting platforms offer distinctive features and hosting plans.
 To handle and manage the server load, big organizations often hire system admins – a practice that incurs a lot of cost in terms of human capital.
 To run organizational operations more efficiently, Most companies are now turning to “managed” cloud hosting services to run their organizational operations efficiently.

 Managed Cloud Hosting with Cloudways

 If you type the phrase ‘managed cloud hosting’ in Google’s search bar, you see a long list of hosting providers that claim to manage your application and server without any hassle.
 However, tere is a Catch-22 here.

-On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, Linode, and Vultr servers, thanks to a rich set of features that harness security and performance of your website.
+On Cloudways managed hosting platform you can easily manage AWS, DO, GCE, servers, thanks to a rich set of features that harness security and performance of your website.

 Thunder Stack for Optimized Performance

 For the smooth and optimized performance of the Laravel application, Cloudways provides an optimized stack with the advanced caching mechanism.
 They also offer a dedicated CDN to help you curb down your web page load time issues, thus ensuring speedy access to your website.

 How Cloudways Adds Value to Your Laravel Apps?

-- Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, LINODE, VULTR).
+- Cloudways provides features to deploy Laravel application on different cloud servers (AWS, DO, GCE).
 You can install Laravel in just minutes.

 - Provides the Laravel 9 and PHP 7.4-ready servers.